Charlie Nesser

-Charles T. Nesser (1903 – February 26, 1970) was a professional football player in the National Football League for the Columbus Panhandles.
-Charlie played only season, 1921, in the NFL.
-He was son of Ted Nesser, a member of the infamous Nesser Brothers.
+Charles Theodore Nesser (November 30, 1902 – February 26, 1970) was a professional football player in the National Football League (NFL) for the Columbus Panhandles.
+He played only one season, 1921, in the NFL.
+He was son of Ted Nesser, a member of the Nesser brothers.
 During the 1921 season, six of the Nessers played for the Panhandles, with Charlie being the seventh family member on the team.
 The 1921 team was coached by his father, Ted, who served as a player-coach.
-This is marked as the only father-son combination to play together in NFL history.
+They are the only father-son combination to play together in NFL history.